gaudhiwaa/Tweet-Post/README.md

-# Tweet Post
+# About
 This is my mini project : Post bar to send message or post.
+Where you can tweet whatever you want.
 Inspired by Twitter.

+# 📌 Live Demo
-📌 You can check the demo project here : https://gaudhiwaa.github.io/Tweet-Post/
+You can check the demo project here : https://gaudhiwaa.github.io/Tweet-Post/

+# User Interface
 ![GitHub Logo](/Demo.png)

-P.S This mini project intended for exercise.
+P.S This project intended for exercise.